rsharifnasab/DJ/README.md

 # DJ
 DJ stands for Distributed Judge.
-A tool that many TAs whish they would have.
+A tool that many TAs wish they would have.
 This would provide more flexibility over normal judges such as [Quera](https://quera.ir)